simonsdave/yar/README.md

-* In the same window that you executed the above commands, you'll now use [yarcurl](bin/yarcurl) to issue a request to the App Service via the auth server:
+* In the same window that you executed the above commands, you'll now use [yarcurl](bin/yarcurl) to issue a request to the App Service via the Auth Service:

 ~~~~~
 yarcurl GET http://127.0.0.1:8000/dave-was-here.html